mcasper/git-clean/README.md

     git-clean [FLAGS] [OPTIONS]

 FLAGS:
     -d, --delete_unpushed_branches    delete any local branch that is not present on the remote.
-Enable this if you consider that such branches have been merged.
-    -h, --help                        Prints help information
+Use this to speed up the checks if such branches should always be considered as merged -h, --help                        Prints help information
     -l, --locals                      only delete local branches
     -r, --remotes                     only delete remote branches